Things Between Heaven and Earth

 The encounter never takes place.
 What unfolds is not reconciliation or healing, but waiting.
 Between the polished words of public speech and the weight of private silence, the man confronts memory, faith, and the absence of both.

 I am drawn to dialogue that is exacting yet unstable, language that seems to hold authority yet slips through contradiction.
 My characters often reveal themselves in these contradictions, saying more than they mean or less than they intend.
 The performances are restrained.
 The composition is formal.
-My influences are filmmakers who use discipline to shape emotion without simplification: the moral architecture of Michael Haneke, the spiritual unease of Todd Field, and the psychological intimacy of Ingmar Bergman.
 I work with rhythm, duration, and silence to sustain tension that does not resolve.

-This film searches for the irreversible shift that comes with recognising a longing that endures beyond hope.
+This film searches for the irreversible shift that comes with recognising a longing that continues even when faith does not.